brevzin/cpp_proposals/2279_static_polymorphism/customization.md

 </tr>
 </table>

 The differences here are completely aesthetic; this solution performs just as well as the Rust one.
+Were I to be consistent with the other examples and stash this in `namespace N`, this would be just 10 lines of code (compared to 16 with customization point functions, 36 with `tag_invoke`, and 42 with customization point objects).

 <table>
 <thead>